Kreijstal/Random-HTML-stuff/blog/01-Starting-out.md

 =======
 This must be the biggest problem I have with people, I don't know how to react to things at all, I would like some explanation around it, here I will put some examples.

-#You complain about your punctuality issues and someone advices you to buy a car, which could obviously solve your problem, but you get offended by the suggestion, because you cannot afford a car.
+1.)
+You complain about your punctuality issues and someone advices you to buy a car, which could obviously solve your problem, but you get offended by the suggestion, because you cannot afford a car.

-#Someone asks you a question, then they stop you because you talk too much and they really don't care.
+2.)
+Someone asks you a question, then they stop you because you talk too much and they really don't care.
+(What an asshole!)